openstack/designate/doc/source/upgrade/mitaka.rst

 .. note::

-    You will need to have at least one instance of central running, and machine ``designate-manage`` is running on will need access to the messageing queue
+    You will need to have at least one instance of central running, and machine ``designate-manage`` is running on will need access to the messaging queue

 .. code-block:: console